ash-105/CREDIFY/README.md

 In this experiment, we analyze the impact of finetunning on natural language inferencing models.
 We compare the performance  of these models gold standard evidence sentence  and claim   by fine tunning  and without fine-tunning.
 The folder  \GitHub Repositary\Experiments\Veracity_level_evaluation contains this experiment.
 Place the original dataset in this folder before performing this experiment.

 **3).
-Contrastive Data Augmentation **
+Contrastive Data Augmentation**

 This contrastive augmentation technique increases the scale, capturing better insights and generalizing the patterns of negative claims.
+The file Augmented_Data_Generation_file.ipynb generates the negative claim.
+The results of the augmented dataset after converting into json formated are provided in aug_results file.
+The Augmented_entailment.ipynb file in \GitHub Repositary\Experiments\Contrastive Data Augmentation folder performs Entailment classification  with contrastive data augmentation.